National Institutes of Health

-Once every second year, announcements for projects grants are made and PIs and group leaders are invited to apply.
+Once every second year, announcements for projects grants are made and PIs and group leaders at KI are invited to apply.
 The group leaders awarded the project grants and are responsible for the recruitment of suitable students.
 Students already registered as doctoral students at KI cannot be recruited to the program.
 Students are admitted according to the admission process at KI.

 Knowledge of Swedish is not required.
 English is the official scientific language.

-Incoming Students to KI
+Incoming doctoral students to KI

 Courses at KI

 As a PhD student you need to attain a certain number of course credits.
 As most courses have a limited number of places, remember to apply in time for a course.
 The department giving the course is responsible for entering credit points in LADOK.
 Each department has a LADOK administrator.
 (LADOK is a national system to document presence and results of students in higher education.)

 External courses might be considered for course credits at KI.
 Please contact the study director (studierektor) at your KI department.
 The director decides what courses can be considered equivalent to courses accepted at KI, and will in turn give the information to the LADOK administrator at the department.

 Incoming students should apply for housing as early as possible.
 Please contact the Karolinska Institutet Housing for more information.